Skip to content

 8. Monkey Bridges, Vietnam

-Monkey Bridges, known locally as cầu khỉ, are traditional handmade bridges found throughout rural Vietnam, especially in the Mekong Delta.
-These bridges often consist of a single bamboo log or narrow wooden plank, accompanied by a simple handrail made from bamboo or wood.
-The name “monkey bridge” comes from the unique, crouched posture that people adopt while crossing to maintain balance—resembling the way monkeys move—since the narrow and uneven surface requires careful navigation to avoid falling into the river or canal below.
+Monkey Bridges (locally called cầu khỉ) are traditional handmade footbridges found across rural Vietnam, especially in the Mekong Delta.
+Typically built from a single bamboo log or narrow wooden plank, with only a basic bamboo or wooden handrail, these bridges demand balance and agility.
+Their name comes from the crouched posture required to cross, resembling the movements of a monkey, as one misstep could lead to a fall into the river or canal below.

-Constructed by local villagers using readily available materials like bamboo and wood, these bridges serve as vital pedestrian links connecting remote villages, rice fields, and markets.
-Though many have been replaced by modern bridges, monkey bridges remain important cultural symbols and practical structures in areas where road infrastructure is limited.
+Constructed by local villagers using readily available bamboo and wood, Monkey Bridges serve as vital pedestrian links between remote villages, rice fields, and local markets.
+While many have been replaced by modern concrete bridges, they remain enduring cultural symbols of Vietnam’s rural life and resourcefulness.

 7. Aiguille du Midi Bridge, French Alps